-Delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the originating STA by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by generating an MLME-SETPROTECTION.request(None) primitive.
+Delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the originating STA or the originating MLD by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by generating an MLME-SETPROTECTION.request(None) primitive.

 If the STA is contained within an AP or PCP(#2582), release the AID assigned for the indicated STA.

+2a) If the MLD is an AP MLD, release the AID assigned for the indicated non-AP MLD.

 (#2582)If the STA is contained within an AP, inform the DS of the disassociation, if the state for the originating STA was State 3 or State 4.

+3a) If the MLD is an AP MLD, inform the DS of the disassociation, if the state for the originating non-AP MLD was State 3 or State 4.

 (#2582)If the STA is a mesh STA, inform the mesh peering instance controller (see 14.3.4 (Mesh peering instance controller)) of the deauthentication.